ElectricKea/MLND-capstone-earthquake-prediction/README.md

 ### Earthquake prediction using a supervised learner.

 ## Dataset
 The full dataset can be download from [here](http://wfs.geonet.org.nz/).
-(The full dataset is current 120MB)
+(At the time of uploading this, the file size is 117MB)
-For a more specific selection of earthquakes and visulisation can be found [here](http://quakesearch.geonet.org.nz/).
+Selections of the full dataset's earthquakes and visulisations of the earthquakes can be found [here](http://quakesearch.geonet.org.nz/).

 ## Software Requirements
 Python packages used in this project